Agent toolkit quickstart guide

 Vercel AI SDK

 Complete the following steps to integrate PayPal's agent toolkit with Vercel's AI SDK.
-The agent toolkit works with Vercel's AI SDK, which passes it as a list of tools.
+Vercel's AI SDK passes the agent toolkit as a list of tools.

-2. Update your clientId and clientSecret with the values from PayPal Developer Dashboard.
+, with the app credentials from PayPal Developer Dashboard.

 import { PayPalAgentToolkit } from '@paypal/agent-toolkit/ai-sdk';